 A secured credit card is best suited for anyone with a FICO score below 550, for anyone who is recovering from a bankruptcy or who have not established any type of credit history.
 A key advantage of these cards is that most of them will report activities on this card to the 3 major credit bureaus like Experian, TransUnion and Equifax.
 As a cardholder, you can build up your credit history through use of this card.
 For anyone seeking to increase or rebuild his or her credit score, this is in most cases easiest credit card to get to get approved for.

-If you still find yourself having trouble getting a secured credit card, consider a credit repair service company and get your credit score back to a respectable number.
+If you think you have trouble getting a secured credit card, consider raising your credit score using Scott Hilton's method.

 They are best suited for anyone who may have lower than average credit scores in the range of 550 - 650.
 For anyone looking for an unsecured card, a bad or low credit credit card is one of the easiest credit cards to get approved for.
 It works best for individuals who have demonstrated good credit a couple years post-bankruptcy, or someone who has been conscientiously building up his or her credit history for a while starting from nothing.
 Being able to qualify for these cards is usually considered a step up from being limited to secured credit cards that will tie applicants down with a deposit.